 Details of the coffee:

-Los Idolos, San Augustin, Huila, Colombia is a medium acidity coffee.
+Colombian Los Idolos from San Augustin, Huila is a medium acidity coffee.
 Add to that a delightful caramel-like sweetness, toffee and caramel flavours, with lots of orange and mandarin notes.
 Furthermore the after taste is a malty and refreshing.

 This means it it scores at least 85